 John Wayne Birthplace

-If you can't visit this year, you should plan for next year's Birthday Celebration which will mark the opening of the brand new John Wayne Birthplace Museum
+This year's, Birthday Celebration will also mark the opening of the brand new John Wayne Birthplace Museum

 John Deere Factory Tours